-In addition to securities litigation, Mr. Prussin has extensive experience in derivative actions.
-Mr. Prussin was special litigation counsel in the derivative actions on behalf of Summit Metals, Inc., actions which resulted in entry of a judgment, after trial, of $43 million in cash, plus an order transferring the stock of two multi-million-dollar companies to the plaintiff.
-Mr. Prussin is co-lead counsel in several of Pomerantz’s pending derivative actions.
+Mr. Prussin specializes in securities litigation and has extensive experience in derivative actions.
+He was special litigation counsel in the derivative actions on behalf of Summit Metals, Inc., actions which resulted in entry of a judgment, after trial, of $43 million in cash, plus an order transferring the stock of two multi-million-dollar companies to the plaintiff.
+Mr. Prussin is Co-Lead Counsel in several of Pomerantz’s pending derivative actions.

 Mr. Prussin has published several articles on the subject of the standards and procedures for the maintenance or dismissal of derivative actions, including “Termination of Derivative Suits Against Directors on Business Judgment Grounds: From Zapata to Aronson,” 39 The Business Lawyer 1503 (1984); “Dismissal of Derivative Actions Under the Business Judgment Rule: Zapata One Year Later,” 38 The Business Lawyer 401 (1983); and “The Business Judgment Rule and Shareholder Derivative Actions: Viva Zapata?,” 37 The Business Lawyer 27 (1981).
 In June 2009 he spoke at the 6th Annual Securities Litigation Conference in New York, participating in the panel discussion, “From Behind Enemy Lines: The Perspective of Two Prominent Plaintiff Attorneys.”